Put your security system to test today

 Penetration Testing Approach

 - A broad range of vulnerability scans and simulated attacks are performed using various methodologies and tools.
-To ensure the tests are conducted without affecting the business continuity, and the agreed timeline and scope bound, all the tests are as per the policy and service agreement.
+To ensure the tests are conducted without affecting the business continuity and within the agreed timeline and scope, all the tests are as per the policy and service agreement.

 - The key to an efficient pen testing is to have the best security personnel who can design a comprehensive plan, from implementation to remediation.